 We’ll begin Day 1 with a ferry crossing to Whidbey Island with enjoyable ascents, descents, and coastal views around Oak Harbor before crossing Deception Pass Bridge back onto the mainland.
 On Day 2 we’ll have lower elevation along the Skagit River Valley.
 Day 3 will fulfill all your climbing dreams as we cross the Cascades through Washington Pass on Route 20 with over 5,000 feet of elevation and up-close views of snow-capped mountains.
 Enjoyable descents will give the legs a rest on Day 4 with a ride along the Columbia River.
 You’ll be mesmerized by the many shades of desert brown in this arid section.
 We’ll complete this tour with a Day 5 ride into Leavenworth, a beautifully crafted Bavarian-themed post-card destination resembling an alpine town.
 Leavenworth is a truly unique small town known for it’s Christmas lights and festivals.
 With a bratwurst or pretzel in hand, you can celebrate your completion of over 300 miles and 14,000 feet of climbing.

 Questions?
-Please email our #WABR2020 Ride Director, Dan Kriel at DanKriel1@gmail.com.
+Visit our FAQ page or email our #WABR2021 Ride Director, Dan Kriel at DanKriel1@gmail.com.

 For The Youth Of: